shiningdracon/SwiftGD/README.md

 ## Installation

 Install the GD library on your computer.
 If you're using macOS, install [Homebrew](http://brew.sh/) then run the command `brew install gd`.
-If you're using Linux, run `apt-get libgd-dev` as root.
+If you're using Linux, run `sudo apt-get install libgd-dev`.

 Now add the following dependency to your Package.swift file: